XEQT Price

 XEQT Fundamentals

 One ETF.
 Over 8,400 companies.
 Zero stock picking.
-The complete Canadian guide to the country's most-discussed index fund.
+Everything you need to understand and invest in XEQT.

 MER0.20%